 Sanding the spokes

-Before I started cleaning the hub I removed the rear freewheel (I end up doing both wheels).
+Before I started cleaning the hub I removed the rear freewheel (I ended up doing both wheels).
 After that I tried to remove as much crud as was humanly possible, which was very little.
 So I decided to start sanding them.
-I never start with a low grit sandpaper, but they stuff was so nasty I had absolutely no choice.
+I never start with a low grit sandpaper, but the stuff was so nasty I had absolutely no choice.

 And as always sanding simply takes up a lot of time.
 Some areas, especially around the hub and where spokes cross each other, are hard to reach.
 And my hands are too big to reach in between the spokes.
 It means you have no other choice than to enjoy the process and see yourself working towards another part of your project restored to its full glory.

 You can’t just stick with an eighty grit sandpaper and leave it at that.
 You’ll clearly see scratch marks on the spokes if you do.
 Marks your machine polisher will not be able to remove.
 So, as with polishing aluminium cranks, I moved all the way up to an 800 grit wet sandpaper.

 I only sanded the spokes.
 I didn’t do either the hub or the rims.
 A lot of metal parts are anodized to make them more resistant to wear.
 Polishing any part always involves removing this thin anodized layer.
 Your bicycle parts will look nicer, but are weaker in the process.
 And since rims are most likely to get into contact with dirt and water, removing the anodized layer is not a good idea.

 After you have sanded the spokes it’s time to polish them.
 I needed to find the right position and strategy to polish all 36 of them.
 The wheel obviously is a large and clumsy object to hold while polishing the bicycle spokes.